 Northern Water Snake Facts

 The northern water snake is a species of common water snake that is native to North America and found in the eastern and central regions.
-It is related to garter snakes.
-It is called a water snake or a common water snake.
+Related to garter snakes, it is also called a water snake or a common water snake.
 Along with the banded or southern water snake, it was introduced to California, where it competes with the native giant garter snake.

 4 Incredible Northern Water Snake Facts!

-- It’s beneficial to humans because it gets rid of pests such as mice
+- This snake is beneficial to humans because it gets rid of pests such as mice.

-There are four subspecies of common water snakes, including the northern water snake.
-The other three are as follows:
+There are four subspecies of the northern water snake.
+They are:

-- Lake Erie water snake (N.s. insularum): which lives in the rocky shorelines and cliffs of the American and Canadian islands in western Lake Erie
+- Lake Erie water snake (Nerodia sipedon insularum): This snake can be found on the rocky shorelines and cliffs of the American and Canadian islands in western Lake Erie.

-- Midland water snake (N.s. pleuralis): which lives in the central and southern United States
+- Midland water snake (Nerodia sipedon pleuralis): This subspecies is located in the central and southern United States.

-- Carolina water snake (N.s. williamengelsi): which lives in North and South Carolina
+- Carolina water snake (Nerodia sipedon williamengelsi): This water snake lives in North and South Carolina.